Tivoli, Lazio: Economy and infrastructure

 Tivoli's quarries produce travertine, a particular white calcium-carbonate rock used in building most Roman monuments.
 The water power of the falls supplies some of the electricity that lights Rome.
 The slopes of the neighbouring hills are covered with olives, vineyards and gardens; the most important local industry is the manufacture of paper.

 Influences

-Tivoli's reputation as a stylish resort and the fame of the gardens of the Villa d'Este have inspired the naming of other sites after Tivoli: for example, the Jardin de Tivoli, Paris (France) and the Tivoli Gardens amusement park in Copenhagen (Denmark).
+Tivoli's reputation as a stylish resort and the fame of the gardens of the Villa d'Este have inspired the naming of other sites after Tivoli: for example, the Jardin de Tivoli, Paris (France), the Tivoli Gardens amusement park in Copenhagen (Denmark) and the Park Tivoli (Utrecht).
 The Wörlitz Synagogue in the Dessau-Wörlitz Garden Realm (Germany) is a replica of the Temple of Vesta at Tivoli.